Panagora Asset Management Inc. Takes $2.56 Million Position in Sterling Infrastructure, Inc. (NASDAQ:STRL)

-Panagora Asset Management Inc. bought a new stake in shares of Sterling Infrastructure, Inc. (NASDAQ:STRL – Free Report) in the 1st quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
-The institutional investor bought 67,558 shares of the construction company’s stock, valued at approximately $2,559,000.
-Panagora Asset Management Inc. owned about 0.22% of Sterling Infrastructure as of its most recent SEC filing.
+Panagora Asset Management Inc. acquired a new position in shares of Sterling Infrastructure, Inc. (NASDAQ:STRL – Free Report) during the 1st quarter, according to its most recent 13F filing with the Securities & Exchange Commission.
+The firm acquired 67,558 shares of the construction company’s stock, valued at approximately $2,559,000.
+Panagora Asset Management Inc. owned about 0.22% of Sterling Infrastructure at the end of the most recent reporting period.

-Several other hedge funds have also modified their holdings of the stock.
-Balboa Wealth Partners purchased a new stake in shares of Sterling Infrastructure during the first quarter valued at $563,000.
-Charles Schwab Investment Management Inc. lifted its holdings in shares of Sterling Infrastructure by 2.1% during the first quarter.
-Charles Schwab Investment Management Inc. now owns 287,065 shares of the construction company’s stock valued at $10,874,000 after purchasing an additional 5,827 shares during the last quarter.
-Acadian Asset Management LLC purchased a new stake in shares of Sterling Infrastructure during the first quarter valued at $171,000.
-Cambridge Investment Research Advisors Inc. lifted its holdings in shares of Sterling Infrastructure by 21.3% during the first quarter.
-Cambridge Investment Research Advisors Inc. now owns 16,009 shares of the construction company’s stock valued at $606,000 after purchasing an additional 2,809 shares during the last quarter.
-Finally, Tucker Asset Management LLC purchased a new stake in shares of Sterling Infrastructure during the first quarter valued at $75,000.
-80.89% of the stock is owned by hedge funds and other institutional investors.
+Several other large investors have also recently added to or reduced their stakes in the company.
+Balboa Wealth Partners bought a new position in Sterling Infrastructure during the first quarter worth $563,000.
+Charles Schwab Investment Management Inc. lifted its stake in Sterling Infrastructure by 2.1% during the first quarter.
+Charles Schwab Investment Management Inc. now owns 287,065 shares of the construction company’s stock worth $10,874,000 after purchasing an additional 5,827 shares during the last quarter.
+Acadian Asset Management LLC bought a new stake in Sterling Infrastructure in the first quarter valued at $171,000.
+Cambridge Investment Research Advisors Inc. increased its holdings in shares of Sterling Infrastructure by 21.3% during the first quarter.
+Cambridge Investment Research Advisors Inc. now owns 16,009 shares of the construction company’s stock valued at $606,000 after purchasing an additional 2,809 shares during the period.
+Finally, Tucker Asset Management LLC acquired a new position in Sterling Infrastructure during the first quarter worth about $75,000.
+80.89% of the stock is currently owned by institutional investors.

 Sterling Infrastructure Stock Up 0.4 %

-STRL has been the subject of several analyst reports.
-DA Davidson upped their target price on Sterling Infrastructure from $52.00 to $65.00 in a report on Monday, July 3rd.
-StockNews.com assumed coverage on Sterling Infrastructure in a research note on Thursday, August 17th.
-They issued a “buy” rating for the company.
+STRL has been the subject of a number of recent analyst reports.
+DA Davidson increased their price target on Sterling Infrastructure from $52.00 to $65.00 in a research report on Monday, July 3rd.
+StockNews.com initiated coverage on Sterling Infrastructure in a research report on Thursday, August 17th.
+They set a “buy” rating for the company.

-In other news, CFO Ronald A. Ballschmiede sold 100,000 shares of the stock in a transaction dated Wednesday, June 21st.
-The stock was sold at an average price of $52.07, for a total transaction of $5,207,000.00.
-Following the transaction, the chief financial officer now owns 272,023 shares of the company’s stock, valued at approximately $14,164,237.61.
-The sale was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.
-In other news, CFO Ronald A. Ballschmiede sold 100,000 shares of the stock in a transaction dated Wednesday, June 21st.
-The stock was sold at an average price of $52.07, for a total transaction of $5,207,000.00.
-Following the transaction, the chief financial officer now owns 272,023 shares of the company’s stock, valued at approximately $14,164,237.61.
-The sale was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.
-Also, General Counsel Mark D. Wolf sold 2,000 shares of the stock in a transaction dated Friday, June 9th.
-The shares were sold at an average price of $53.41, for a total value of $106,820.00.
-Following the transaction, the general counsel now directly owns 32,439 shares in the company, valued at approximately $1,732,566.99.
+In related news, CFO Ronald A. Ballschmiede sold 100,000 shares of the firm’s stock in a transaction that occurred on Wednesday, June 21st.
+The stock was sold at an average price of $52.07, for a total value of $5,207,000.00.
+Following the transaction, the chief financial officer now directly owns 272,023 shares of the company’s stock, valued at approximately $14,164,237.61.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+In other Sterling Infrastructure news, General Counsel Mark D. Wolf sold 2,000 shares of Sterling Infrastructure stock in a transaction that occurred on Friday, June 9th.
+The stock was sold at an average price of $53.41, for a total value of $106,820.00.
+Following the transaction, the general counsel now directly owns 32,439 shares of the company’s stock, valued at approximately $1,732,566.99.
+The sale was disclosed in a document filed with the SEC, which is accessible through this link.
+Also, CFO Ronald A. Ballschmiede sold 100,000 shares of Sterling Infrastructure stock in a transaction that occurred on Wednesday, June 21st.
+The stock was sold at an average price of $52.07, for a total value of $5,207,000.00.
+Following the completion of the transaction, the chief financial officer now directly owns 272,023 shares in the company, valued at $14,164,237.61.
 The disclosure for this sale can be found here.
-Company insiders own 4.20% of the company’s stock.
+4.20% of the stock is owned by company insiders.

 Sterling Infrastructure Profile